ello/wtf/_posts/policies/2020-03-10-data-policy.md

 # Contact us

-If you have any questions about our cookies or this Cookie Policy please contact us by email to [hello@ello.co](mailto:hello@ello.co).
+If you have any questions about our cookies or this Data Policy please contact us by email to [hello@ello.co](mailto:hello@ello.co).